noland096/Azure-Cloud-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics I measured in my insecure environment for the initial 24 hours:
 Start Time 2024-11-17 01:23:31
 Stop Time 2024-11-18 01:23:31